 Natural autoflower seed germination

-Just take you autoflower cannabis seed and put it in a wet growing medium 2 to 3 times as deep as the seeds width.That little plant will shoot its tap root down into the ground and with those seed leafs will try to find light.
 Because the seed leaves are growing as they search for the light they will sprout into the air and the little seedling will be firmly held into its place by the taproot.
-If you plant the autoflowering seed any deeper the seedling will struggle to push itself towards light but if you plant it right at the surface the root can get in the light that can stun the plants growth.
+If you plant your autoflowering seeds any deeper the seedling will struggle to push itself towards the light but if you plant it right at the surface the root can get in the light that can stun the plant’s growth.

-This is the most easiest germination method and this is how nature intended the seeds to be germinated, so you can pretty easily germinate seeds this way and they will pop 90 to 99 % of the time depending of the seed quality and age.
+This is the easiest germination method and this is how nature intended the seeds to be germinated, so you can pretty easily germinate seeds this way and they will pop 90 to 99% of the time depending on the seed quality and age.